Louis Lépine: The 1893 student uprising in Paris

 The police had lost control of the situation and the National Guard was called in to regain control.
-There followed several days of bloodshed as several important workers’ organisations sided with the so-called students.
+Several days of bloodshed followed as several important workers’ organisations sided with the so-called students.
 Within five days of the arrest of Sarah Brown, the students were submerged within a violent mob that was ready to fight for control of Paris.